iamAyanBiswas/network-hook/README.md

 # network-hook

-random-crypto-api is a Typescript/Javascript library to know device network status and events.
+network-hook is a Typescript/Javascript library to know device network status and events.

 ## Overview

-A simple Typescript/JavaScript library for dynamically change site icon and title.
+A simple Typescript/JavaScript library.
 This package allows you to run a callback function when device goes online to offline or offline to online.

 ## Node.js (Install)